Dislocated Shoulder

 What is the outlook for people with a dislocated shoulder?

-Younger, active people have a higher chance of the shoulder dislocating again.
+Younger, more active people have a higher chance of the shoulder dislocating again.
 Although older adults have a lower risk of repeat dislocations, they are more likely to have associated injuries, such as rotator cuff tears or fractures.

 What stands out about Yale Medicine's approach to dislocated shoulders?